juanfernandes/juanfernandes-uk/src/blog/tools-i-use.md

 tags:
   - personal
 ---
+Update: I now have a [/uses](/uses/) page which will be kept upto date.

 I love these posts that show what designers and developers use to do their job - so I thought I'd post my own.
 It's been a long while since I last wrote anything, so thought this would be an easy one to get me back into writing.

 _Update: These are the tools I like to use, it's ones I use when I can, but as a contractor I am used to adapting and using what ever tools the client needs me to use.
 So don't feel that just because I like a MacBook doesn't mean I can't use Windows._ 😊

 ## Web Design
 ### Editor
 My editor of choice is [Sublime Text 3](https://www.sublimetext.com/ "Sublime Text 3") using the [Seti theme & colour scheme](https://github.com/ctf0/Seti_ST3 "Seti Theme & Colour Scheme") with whole bunch of add-ons and [custom settings](https://gist.github.com/juanfernandes/ba413678c7686f0c96b0#file-03_user_preferences-txt "Sublime Text Preferences").
 I'm happy with ST3 and I know there are other editors, like the new VS Code, but ST3 is not broken for me, so I don't need to change it.

 ### Terminal
 For terminal emulation I have just started using [iTerm 2](http://iterm2.com/ "iTerm 2") - previously when using Ubuntu, I just used the default terminal - I tried [Hyper](https://hyper.is/ "Hyper") but I didn't get on with it.